VSED FAQs

 Is VSED a painful way to die?

-VSED can be uncomfortable or unpleasant in some cases, especially during the early stages of the process.
+VSED may be uncomfortable or unpleasant in some cases, especially during the early stages of the process.
 However, healthcare providers can provide medication and other forms of support to help manage symptoms such as thirst and hunger.
 Many patients who have undergone VSED report feeling peaceful and comfortable during the dying process.

 Who is eligible for VSED?